Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Conclusions

 \paragraph{Acknowledgements} We would like to thank Brian Batell for useful remarks and comments on the manuscript.
 We would like to thank Luc Darm$\acute{\textrm{e}}$, Iftah Galon, Andrzej Hryczuk, Arvind Rajaraman for useful discussions.
-In our analysis, we employed python module \texttt{vegas}\cite{peter_lepage_2021_4746454}, which uses an algorithm developed in Refs\cite{Lepage:1977sw,Lepage:2020tgj}.
+In our analysis, we employed python module \texttt{vegas}~\cite{peter_lepage_2021_4746454}, which uses an algorithm developed in Refs~\cite{Lepage:1977sw,Lepage:2020tgj}.
 KJ and LR are supported by the National Science Centre, Poland, research grant No. 2015/18/A/ST2/00748.
-ST and LR are supported by the grant ``AstroCeNT: Particle Astrophysics Science and Technology Centre'' carried out within the International Research Agendas programme of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund.
-ST is supported in part by the Polish Ministry of Science and Higher Education through its scholarship for young and outstanding scientists (decision no 1190/E-78/STYP/14/2019).
+LR and ST are supported by the grant ``AstroCeNT: Particle Astrophysics Science and Technology Centre'' carried out within the International Research Agendas programme of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund.
+ST is supported by the National Science Centre, Poland, research grant No. 2021/42/E/ST2/00031.
+KJ is supported by the IBS under the project code, IBS-R018-D1.